Installer Didn't Run

 Some installers, particularly on macOS and Linux, require execute permissions before they can run.

-If double-clicking the installer does nothing or produces a permission error, ensure that the file has permission to execute and that it is being run using the appropriate method for the operating system.
+If opening the installer does nothing or produces a permission error, ensure the file has permission to execute and is being run using the appropriate method for the operating system.

 Run as an Administrator